graziul/graziul.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-My research interests include AI/ML-based tools to find new ways of addressing persistent social problems, like state violence.
+My research interests include AI/ML-based tools to find new ways of addressing persistent social problems.
 My work explores use of two-way radio in policing as a sociotechnical system shaping officer encounters with male youth of color.
 {style="text-align: justify;"}